JELSTUDIO/JEL_LLMradiotheater_Ollama/README.md

      ```bash
      pip3 install chatterbox-tts
      ```
+   - To use version 2.2.0 (Or the specific NASA version, which is version 2.1.0) you must also install this new sound-engine (Still with the VENV active).
+This switches the audio playback system from simpleaudio to pygame, which is required for the new sound-effects to work.
+If you ONLY want to use version 2.0.0, which is the Coqui-TTS version (Without Chatterbox support), then you can skip this step:
+     ```bash
+     pip3 install pygame
+     ```

 4.1 **Install Dependencies for RXT50 series GPU support** (Skip this 4.1 section if you only want to use CPU):
    - First uninstall CPU-based torch.
 Uninstall with: